'an outstanding school' Ofsted 2013

 Thank you for your continued support.

 High Frequency words

 To support both reading and spelling of the first 100 high frequency words, we will be sending home a list, together with ten words at a time.
 These are to use at home to play games with and practise reading/writing.
 When your child can use these words written in a simple sentence we will provide them with the next ten.
-Please be patient as we will not be giving these out until later this half term.
+We will test the children and send new words home every 2-3 weeks.

 Please note that the words have taken a lot of time and effort from a number of adults to prepare.
 Therefore, if they are lost, there will be a cost to cover making a new set.